tanhuy998/context-js/README.md

 ## Response decorator

 The `@Response` decorator represent the current *httpContext.response* of current http context.
-We can invoke all the method of the "response" object.
+We can invoke some methods of the "response" object.

 syntax: